-The New York City metro office markets have experienced substantial increases in vacancy rates due to the COVID-19 pandemic.
-The Long Island City market has experienced further increases in vacancy as newly developed or renovated properties have become available for leasing.
+The New York City metro office markets have experienced and continue to experience higher vacancy rates due to the COVID-19 pandemic and the effects of employee work from home arrangements.
+The Long Island City market has seen increases in vacancy as newly developed or renovated properties have become available for leasing.
 Additionally, the availability of significant sub-lease space in Long Island City has created additional supply at below market rents.
-Currently there is increasing confidence among market participants that office demand will increase in the near future, once tenants solidify their return-to-work plans.
-However, the timeline may not be rapid enough to remedy the negative impact on sponsor's business plans and leasing activity for these two properties.
-As such, the underlying individual property cash flows are insufficient to cover their respective debt service payments.
-Since March 2021 and as recently as January 2022, we have worked with the borrower on Loan 11 and Loan 12, as applicable, to use certain future funding advances from the tenant improvements and leasing costs account to be used for interest carry and operations shortfalls, provided that the borrower would deposit an incremental six months of deposits for interest and carry reserves on such loans as additional protection.
+While certain market participants project that office demand will increase in the near future, New York City office buildings continue to face headwinds to increase occupancy.
+As a result, the timeline may not be rapid enough to remedy the negative impact on our sponsor's business plans and leasing activity for these two properties.
+Currently, the underlying individual property cash flows are insufficient to cover their respective debt service payments.
+Since March 2021 and as recently as January 2022, we have worked with the borrower on both loans, as applicable, to use certain future funding advances from the tenant improvements and leasing costs account to be used for interest carry and operations shortfalls, provided that the borrower would deposit an incremental six months of deposits for interest and carry reserves on such loans as additional protection.